MMS Marketing Best Practices

 Detail Matters with MMS

 MMS marketing takes attention to detail, as anything else in marketing.
-If you’re a marketer, then you’re already used to having to edit your promotional images to fit the requirements of different uses such as how your website images and videos differ in size and nature from those you share across social media, for example.
+If you’re a marketer, then you’re already used to editing your promotional images to fit the requirements of different uses such as how your website images and videos differ in size and nature from those you share across social media, for example.
 MMS messaging is no different.

-There is a sweet spot when it comes to the MMS image requirements, but even if you follow all suggestions, there’s still a chance that your user may have an older phone that simply doesn’t accept images.
+There is a sweet spot when it comes to the MMS image requirements, but even if you follow all suggestions, there’s still a chance that your recipient may have an older phone that simply doesn’t accept images.
 This is very rare, but there are always those rare outliers who makeup maybe 1%.
-According to a Mashable article,
+Also, carriers making up only 2% of the US market do not accept MMS from short codes.
+According to a Mashable article:

 “Nearly every phone shipped in the past 2 years in the US from the top US carriers came pre-loaded with MMS capability integrated into the device.
 Today, this equates to over 2,700 unique mobile devices in the marketplace and over 180 million consumers with MMS-capable mobile phones based on Mogreet’s 2009 Mobile Device survey.
 This means that most wireless subscribers today can universally receive video MMS on their mobile phones!
 Furthermore, consumers on nearly all carriers (not just the big four) can send and receive MMS.”